webpack/webpack.js.org/src/content/configuration/dev-server.md

 };
 ```

-To use this option with the CLI pass the `--allowed-hosts` option a comma-delimited string.
+To use this option with the CLI pass the `--allowed-hosts` as following:

 ```bash
 npx webpack serve --entry ./entry/file --output-path ./output/path --allowed-hosts .host.com --allowed-hosts host2.com